Kimtaro/spaces_are_ok/README.md

 ## Usage

-Unfortunately we can't use this with the regular keywords `class` and `def`, so we have to use slightly different syntax when defining and using our space friendly names.
+Ruby doesn't allow method calls with the keywords `class` and `def`, so we have to use slightly different syntax when defining and using our space friendly names.
 But it's not too bad.

 ```ruby
 require 'spaces_are_ok'